Exodus Chapter Five

 Exodus 5:20 & 21

-When they left Pharaoh, they found Moses and Aaron waiting to meet them, and they said, 'May the Lord look on you and judge you!
-You have made us obnoxious to Pharaoh and his officials and have put a sword in their hand to kill us.'
+As they were leaving Pharaoh, they encountered Moshe and Aharon standing by the road; and they said to them, "May ADONAI look at you and judge accordingly, because you have made us utterly abhorrent in the view of Pharaoh and his servants, and you have put a sword in their hands to kill us!"

 Exodus 5:22 & 23

-Moses returned to the Lord and said, 'Why, Lord, why have you brought trouble on this people?
-Is this why you sent me?
-Ever since I went to Pharaoh to speak in your name, he has brought trouble on this people, and you have not rescued your people at all.'
+Moshe returned to ADONAI and said, "ADONAI, why have you treated this people so terribly?
+What has been the value of sending me?
+For ever since I came to Pharaoh to speak in your name, he has dealt terribly with this people!
+And you haven't rescued your people at all!"

 Lack of worship not only divides God's people but it also creates distance between God and His people.
-The strife between Moses and the leaders of the Israelites led Moses to question God and His motives.
-Moses displayed a lack of faith (trust) in God as he said that God did not rescue His people.
-God had already given Moses the details of what He was going to do but, with the conflict between him and the Israelite leaders, he questioned God's timing.
+The strife between Moshe and the leaders of the Israelites led Moshe to question God and His motives.
+Moshe displayed a lack of faith (trust) in God as he said that God did not rescue His people.
+God had already given him the details of what He was going to do but, with the conflict between him and the Israelite leaders, he questioned God's timing.
 We all must admit that, even as Christians, we sometimes wonder about God's purpose and timing.

 Read about what we do with the data we gather and the rules you agree to by using this website in our privacy policy.